Inuani/42_inception/README.md

 4. Create a custom domain name that echoes your login, such as `login.42.fr`, and point it towards your local IP address.
 5. Protect your infrastructure with TLSv1.2 or TLSv1.3, ensuring that your Nginx container is the sole entry point.

-## Beware the Traps
+## The Rites of Summoning

-As you descend into the shadows, you must avoid the pitfalls and traps that await you:
+Prepare your incantations and invoke the powers of the Inner Dockerverse by performing the following rituals:

-- Steer clear of the `latest` tag.
+1. Clone this repository into the sacrificial altar of your choice.
-- Never reveal your passwords in your Dockerfiles.
+2. Invoke the spirits by chanting `make`.

-- Do not use `network: host`, `--link`, or `links:` in your configurations.
+With these rites completed, you shall pierce the veil and gaze upon the DarkDockerverse.
-- Shun the use of infinite loops or hacky patches, such as `tail -f`, `bash`, `sleep infinity`, or `while true`.
+May your journey into the shadows be as enlightening as it is treacherous.

 ## The Final Reckoning

 Once your haunted infrastructure is up and running, dare to access your website and witness the dark magic you've unleashed.
 But beware: the spirits of containers past will be watching your every move, ensuring you've followed their rules to the letter.

-Embrace the darkness, and may your journey into the Dockerverse be filled with spine-chilling discoveries and ungodly triumphs!
+Embrace the darkness, and may your journey into the Dockerverse be filled with spine-chilling discoveries and ungodly triumphs on yourse!